 You can see what I mean in my Thrive Leads Review article.

-For everyone starting in affiliate marketing I would suggest to be as descriptive as possible when reviewing products.
+For everyone starting in affiliate marketing, I would suggest being as descriptive as possible when reviewing products.

-In short, if you want to be successful in affiliate marketing in 2016, make sure to be different, to over-deliver and to answer all the questions your visitors might have (so that they don’t need to look for it elsewhere).
+In short, if you want to be successful in affiliate marketing in making sure to be different, to over-deliver and to answer all the questions your visitors might have (so that they don’t need to look for it elsewhere).

 Affiliate marketing is done through the medium, which customers want to buy.